ZibinSong/SYSEN-5300-HACKATHON---Tim-s-Left-Foot-/README.md

 It also features 140 healthcare providers, of which are 40 doctors and 100 are nurses.
 The following schedule (Schedule 1 Big Hospital) is implemented for the healthcare providers:

 - Morning Shift: 00:00:00 - 8:00:00
-    - 2 Doctors, 5 Nurses Per Wing (28 Healthcare Providers on duty)
+    - 7 Healthcare providers Per Wing (28 Healthcare Providers on duty)
 - Day Shift: 8:00:00 - 16:00:00
-    - 4 Doctors, 10 Nurses Per Wing (56 Healthcare Providers on duty)
+    - 14 Healthcare providers Per Wing (56 Healthcare Providers on duty)
 - Evening Shift: 16:00:00 - 24:00:00
-    - 4 Doctors, 10 Nurses Per Wing (56 Healthcare Providers on duty)
+    - 14 Healthcare providers Per Wing (56 Healthcare Providers on duty)

 ### 📘 Data Set 2:
 The second hospital has an estimated 550 patients per 10 days and is based on Good Samaritan Hospital in San Jose, California.
 It includes four wings: